Eusebius Pagit

 Eusebius Pagit (Pagett) (1551?-1617) was an English nonconformist clergyman.

 Life

-He was born at Cranford St Andrew, Northamptonshire, about 1551.
+He was born at Cranford St Andrew, Northamptonshire.
 At twelve years of age, he entered Christ Church, Oxford as a chorister.
 He was afterwards a student of Christ Church, reputed in philosophy.
 Though he is said to have taken no degree, Cole has identified him with the Eusebius Paget who matriculated at Christ's College, Cambridge, on 22 February 1564, and commenced B.A. in 1567.
+He then became vicar of Orundle and rector of Langton, and went on to serve at Kilhampton in Cornwall.